-Meanwhile in Denmark, the Danish People's Party have reshaped the political landscape on immigration and European matters, pushing for citizens' right to vote on EU issues in the most recent election campaign.
+Meanwhile in Denmark, the Danish People's Party have reshaped the political landscape on immigration and European matters, pushing for citizens' right to vote on EU issues in the most recent election campaign.36 worried about.

-But it's not just changes in national sentiment that Europe should be worried about.
 Figure 16 shows just how different attitudes towards the European Union are when broken down by self-reported socio-economic class.
 When asked to evaluate their country's membership to the EU only two in five (40%) of those identifying with the working class say it's a 'good thing' -17 points less than those who identify with the middle class and 31 points less than those who identify with the higher classes.
 Nearly one in five working class individuals (22%) say membership is a 'bad thing' compared to just 8% of higher class citizens.